 Looking for knowledge management?

 Philips innovation Services has been involved in preparation, design, start-up, and roll-out of multiple Communities of Practice.
 Would you like more information on how we could use it to help improve the efficiency of your business?
-Feel free to contact us.
+Feel free to contact our consultants.

 Find more information about Industry consulting, one of the eight key areas of expertise of Philips Innovation Services and our competence management service: Road mapping, Architectures, Portfolio & competence management ›